 I want to serve as the next state representative representing District 97, which includes parts of Bartlett, East Memphis, and Cordova.
 The opportunity to represent Shelby County in Nashville would be the highest honor of my life.
 As a working scientist and health care advocate, I have the knowledge, skills, drive, and resilience necessary to improve our community and the state of Tennessee.

 I know that together we can make the impossible possible.
 I hope I can count on your vote, financial contributions, and volunteer hours.
-The upcoming democratic primary is on August 6th (early voting: July 17th – August 1st).
-We have a lot of work to do but I am confident that we will be victorious.
+The upcoming election is on November 3rd (early voting: October 14-29).
+We have a lot of work to do, but I am confident that we will be victorious.

 Thank you for the continued love and support,